MailCheck-co/mailcheck.site/src/routes/woodpecker-integration/index.md

 date: 10.05.2022
 readingTime: 5 min read
 snippet: A step-by-step guide to integrate Mailcheck with daily services using WoodPecker
-desc: WoodPecker helps to configure several services to work in conjunction with Mailcheck.
+desc: A step-by-step guide to integrate Mailcheck with daily services using WoodPecker.
+How to use WoodPecker integration in MailCheck.co
 ---

 # **{title}**